scalarorg/bitcoin-vault/docs/taproot.md

 To spend via this path:

 - Protocol must provide a valid signature
-- Must collect signatures from covenant signers
+- Must collect signatures from custodian signers
-- Number of valid covenant signatures must meet or exceed the quorum
+- Number of valid custodian signatures must meet or exceed the quorum
 - Uses CHECKSIGADD for efficient multi-signature validation
 - Must reveal script and Merkle proof